duukkis/terminal/blog/BLOG.md

 ```
 ![](images/terminal.png)

 Nice.
-After doing this for all the screens, I have 6415 individual gif files.
-Now we come to next problem.
+After doing this for all of the screens, I have 6415 individual gif files.
+Now we come to the next problem.
 How do I combine them into a single animated gif?

 [Part 2: Making an animated gif with PHP](BLOG_part2.md)